randy3k/SendTextPlus/README.md

 This package improves [SendText](https://github.com/wch/SendText), particularly for `r`, `python` and `julia` syntaxes (Note: [IPython](https://ipython.org) is assumed for python codes.).
 It supports

-- Mac: Terminal, iTerm, RStudio, R GUI, and Jupyter running on Chrome and Safari
+- Mac: Terminal, iTerm (>=2.9), RStudio, R GUI, and Jupyter running on Chrome and Safari
 - Linux: gnome-terminal, screen, tmux and RStudio. `xdotool` is required for gnome-terminal and RStudio, it can be installed via `apt-get install xdotool`.
 As gnome-terminal doesn't accept keystrokes while it is not in focus, we need to switch focus temporarily to gnome-terminal in order to send the code.
 - Windows: Cmder (see below to configure Cmder), Cygwin, R32, R64 and RStudio.
 Due to an issue of RStudio (see [RStudio](https://support.rstudio.com/hc/en-us/community/posts/208160308-ctrl-enter-doesn-t-work-in-R-console-without-a-source-file-opened-) and [this](https://github.com/rstudio/rstudio/commit/52f87a8ebec89a8ee7fcfe0b138cc7c13b72d488)), it doesn't accept the `ctrl-enter` key when there is no file opened, so make sure there is at least one (possibly untitled) source file opened.
-- SublimeREPL for R and python syntaxes (will be deprecated soon)

 ### Installation